What is Onboarding: definition, types and examples

-To gain dormant clients back, you can send relevant and informative onboarding content to show that you value them and this way rekindle their interest in your products or services.
+To gain dormant clients back, you can send relevant and informative onboarding content to show that you value them and rekindle their interest in your products or services.
 It’s not uncommon for these to include personalized discounts and special offers.

 People may get overwhelmed about a new product and have questions regarding some features.
-To prevent those questions and misunderstandings set an email sequence of onboarding educational emails with video guides and/or articles that will give answers to the questions your clients have most often.
+To prevent those questions and misunderstandings, set an email sequence of onboarding educational emails with video guides and/or articles that will give answers to the questions your clients have most often.

 Here are some examples of educational onboarding emails from Canva and WordPress:

 Just don’t insert all and sundry into one email: one email should answer one question.

 Evaluation emails are the messages that encourage active clients to take another step towards the next stage of your business relationships – conversion.
 In the email, you can offer them to upgrade to a paid plan, ask them to refer their friends, book a demo, etc.

 How to improve your user onboarding